jimmyodonnell/jimmyodonnell.github.io/recipes/preface.md

 ![cluttered recipe](../assets/images/cluttered-recipe.png)

+To top it off, if you're an ancient being like myself, you've been hoarding recipes long enough that the original source website eventually disappears.
+Bookmarking other people's URLs won't cut it in this situation.

 ### Some notes and caveats
 - Lots of people might say "any serious cook needs a kitchen scale", but I disagree - _every_ cook needs a kitchen scale!
 I use it primarily to reduce the number of things I need to wash, but it also helps in making recipes more consistent.